Net Worth Calculator

 Well, calculating your net worth allows you to get a good overall indication of your financial situation.
 If the results are not satisfactory, you should consider how to increase your net worth.
 The general rule of a thumb says that to improve your net wealth, you should increase your assets and decrease your debts.
 You can achieve it by:

-- pay off your mortgage - another form of debt reduction, however usually much more significant in terms of money.
+- Paying off your mortgage - Another form of debt reduction, however usually much more significant in terms of money.
+You may find the mortgage payoff calculator helpful.